AneeshBose/OCRHackathon/README.md

   -  To search for a patient, use the **Patient ID or MRN** as the search value.
 While you are on the preview page, one can retrieve all the data on the form from the database.

 ### Processing: Information Needed Form:
   -  The **Form 2** button has the provision to process and preview the 'Information Needed' page.
-The supported formats remain the same.
+The supported file formats remain the same.
   -  On choosing the file and uploading it, you’ll be redirected to the page where you can make changes and then submit.
   -  One can preview the submitted form using the 'Order number'.
 If no order number is mentioned then the default value will be randomly generated and stored.